James W. Mayer

-James W. Mayer (died 14 June 2013) was an applied physicist, who was active in the field of ion-solid interactions.
+James Walter Mayer (April 24, 1930 – June 14, 2013) was an applied physicist, who was active in the field of ion-solid interactions.
 His accomplishments played a critical role in the development of the solid-state particle detector; the field of ion beam analysis of materials, and the application of ion implantation to semiconductors.

+Early life and education

+Mayer was born on April 24, 1930 in Chicago.
+He went to Purdue University to earn a Bachelor of Science degree in mechanical engineering in 1952.
+He entered the graduate program in physics at Purdue to work under solid-state physicist Ben R. Gossick.
+A short time later, Mayer had to change research advisors when Gossick decided to leave Purdue.
+Karl Lark-Horovitz became Mayer's new advisor upon Gossick's departure.
+Before Mayer was able to complete his thesis work, department chair Hubert M. James became Mayer's third thesis supervisor after Lark-Horovitz's death in 1958.
+Mayer was able to earn his PhD in 1960.

 Career

-He gained a PhD degree in physics from Purdue University and worked at Hughes Research Laboratories before moving in 1967 to the California Institute of Technology as Professor of Electrical Engineering.
-He joined Cornell University as Professor of Materials Science and Engineering in 1980, and was made director of the Microscience and Technology Program in 1989.
-Moving to Arizona State University in 1992, he served as director of the Center for Solid State Science before being appointed Regents Professor (1994) and P.V.
+He gained a PhD degree in physics from Purdue University and worked at Hughes Research Laboratories before moving in 1967 to the California Institute of Technology as professor of electrical engineering.
+He joined Cornell University as professor of materials science and engineering in 1980, and was made director of the microscience and technology program in 1989.
+Moving to Arizona State University in 1992, he served as director of the Center for Solid State Science before being appointed regents professor (1994) and P.V.
 Galvin Professor of Science & Engineering (1997).

 Semiconductor spectrometer

 It was known in the 1950s that semiconductor p-n junctions responded to alpha particles by producing voltage pulses.
 However, the common method of determining the energy spectrum of energetic particles at that time relied on the use of very large and cumbersome magnetic spectrometers and ionization chambers.
 It was at this time in the mid to late 1950s that James Mayer demonstrated the first semiconductor, broad area, spectrometer which measured the energies of the particles rather than just detecting their impact.
 Mayer's discovery was that the ionization of Si and Ge by charged particles (as well as X-rays) could be used, in a small, compact device, to collect the electrons and holes that were created and thereby measure the energy of the incident particles.